Exclusive: Indonesia investors confident of shake-up at Bumi

-JAKARTA The Indonesian shareholders of Bumi Plc BUMIP.L, seeking to remove co-chairman Nat Rothschild, are confident they can shake up the miner's board before creating the world's biggest coal firm, major investor Samin Tan said on Tuesday.
+JAKARTA The Indonesian shareholders of Bumi Plc BUMIP.L are confident they can shake up the miner's board and remove co-chairman Nat Rothschild before creating the world's biggest coal firm, major investor Samin Tan said on Tuesday.

 Tan and Indonesia's Bakrie Group, who together own 29.9 percent voting rights in Bumi Plc, said last Friday they were seeking to oust financier Rothschild and other key directors from the board of the London-listed coal miner.
 They require more than 50 percent approval from shareholders.